 Walls and bronzes of Benin

-There is a remarkable collection of bronze sculptures and plaques — altogether some one thousand objects — cast in Benin from the thirteenth century onward.
+There is a remarkable collection of bronze sculptures and plaques – altogether some one thousand objects – cast in Benin from the thirteenth century onward.
 The metal was actually imported from Europe but they were made by local craftsmen using local techniques.
-The bronzes, which used to decorate the oba’s palace, show the life of the court and the opulent lifestyle of its rulers, but they also portray European merchants.
-The Europeans appear as small figures in the background, wearing odd-looking hats.
+The bronzes, which used to decorate the oba’s palace, show the life of the court and the opulent lifestyle of its rulers.
+They also portray European merchants – the Europeans appear as small figures in the background, wearing odd-looking hats.
 The bronzes were looted by the British when they occupied Benin in 1897 and were later sold to museums around the world.
 Many of them are now on display in the British Museum.